alexanderankin/simple-deb-4j/README.md

 ## changes

+* version 0.0.6
+  * add ability to also create `.deb.simple-deb-4j-index` files to reduce indexing IO
+    * these files are like the `.deb` except excluding the `data.tar.gz`
+    * you can download these files, rename them to `.deb` and index as with the full files

 * version 0.0.5 - `Wed, 14 May 2025 12:17:23 -0400`
   * add `-C` flag to build command
   * conflicts support (in dto, control file template, and JSON schema for editing the config files)